tmorse305/udi-mqtt-pg3x/POLYGLOT_CONFIG.md

 Note - your Sonoff MUST run the [Sonoff-Tasmota](https://github.com/arendst/Sonoff-Tasmota) firmware in order to work with MQTT!

  1. You will need a MQTT broker running (can be on RPi running Polyglot).
+(Likely already running, if you are on PG3 or PG3x on eISY)
 	 -  See post #1 in [this thread](https://forum.universal-devices.com/topic/24538-sonoff) on how to setup.

  2. You will need to define the following custom parameters: